 The First Step to Getting Married: the Wedding Engagement Ring

-In the case where your partner's heart is set on a diamond engagement ring, the next question is which cut should you choose?
-Although the round and princess cut are very popular, you can also choose the emerald, marquise or radiant cut for a stunning engagement ring.
+In the case where your partner's heart is set on a diamond ring, the next question is which cut should you choose?
+Although the round and princess cut are very popular, you can also choose the emerald, marquise or radiant cut.
 Unless you are keeping your plans a secret, the best way to be sure that your partner will be happy with the ring is to let them choose the cut they like.

 Buying a diamond can be quite an enlightening experience.
 As the most highly touted precious stone in the world, they are rarely clear in color or without imperfections.
 The grading system for diamonds relates to its clarity; this is important to understand because it plays a big role in the price of the diamond.
 For instance, a flawless diamond graded as 'F' will require deep pockets more than a diamond graded VVs1 which means slightly imperfect.

 Choosing the metal for the setting is next up for your decision: is your partner in love with the look of yellow gold or is most of their jewelry silver?
 If yellow gold is their favorite then 18K or 14K is where the price will differ.
 On the other hand, if silver is the color they adore, your options include titanium, white gold, palladium and of course, .925 sterling silver.

 The other factor you need to keep in mind when choosing the metal is the sizing of the ring; be sure to discuss this issue with your jeweler before you make your selection.
 Even if you think you know your partner’s ring size it’s a good idea to bring your partner into the jewelry store have their ring measurements taken.